 Black providers have been looking to the past as we confront the challenges of the COVID-19 crisis.
 Black Americans say they are less likely to get vaccinated for the disease compared to other ethnic groups.
-Much of this is rooted in the black community’s distrust of the government and the American healthcare system.
+There are many causes for this, but some of it may be related to our country’s history of systemic racism.

-From conducting experiments on slaves to treating black people for novel diseases without their consent, the black community had been made to suffer in the name of medicine.
+From conducting experiments on slaves to treating black people for novel diseases without their consent, the black community had been made to suffer in the name of medicine in the past.
 The Tuskegee Syphilis Experiment is a part of this legacy.
 During the 1930s and 50s, the government knowingly lied to black patients while they participated in the study, leading to generations of distrust and skepticism within the black community.

 Let’s revisit this period of history to gain insights into our present.

 Before condoms were invented, the disease known as syphilis was quite common back in the day.
 In the 1920s, providers estimated that around 35% of the reproductive age population had come down with the disease, and doctors didn’t have a lot of options when it came to treating it.
 They would use an aggressive treatment approach that included mercury and bismuth, but it only worked around 30% of the time.
 Worse yet, the treatment would often take months and the side effects were considered toxic, if not fatal.